Rock and Roll's Greatest Failure: Otway the Movie

-Rock and Roll's Greatest Failure: Otway the Movie is a 2013 feature-length documentary directed by Steve Barker about English singer-songwriter John Otway.
+Rock and Roll's Greatest Failure: Otway the Movie is a 2013 documentary directed by Steve Barker about the English singer-songwriter John Otway.

 Story

-Otway is on stage performing Beware of the Flowers (Cos I'm Sure They're Gonna Get You, Yeah) in front of over 20,000 people at an outdoor gig in his hometown of Aylesbury in 1978 before fast-forwarding to 2012 where Otway is giving a talk to students at his old school on how to survive in the music industry.
-Full of contemporary footage and interviews with key figures throughout Otway's career (including some footage of his mum explaining why she thought Otway's career choice was an odd one to take given his lack of talent), the film charts Otway's many—mostly failed—attempts to get chart success and the fame and fortune that comes with it and how his ever-loyal fanbase helped to get him what he most desired—a second hit.
+The film opens with Otway performing Beware of the Flowers (Cos I'm Sure They're Gonna Get You, Yeah) on stage in front of over 20,000 people at an outdoor gig in his hometown of Aylesbury in 1978 before fast-forwarding to 2012, where Otway gives a talk to students at his old school on how to survive in the music industry.
+The documentary charts Otway's many—mostly failed—attempts to achieve chart success and the fame and fortune that accompany it, as well as how his dedicated fanbase helped secure him a second hit.

-Explaining how he first achieved success, Otway talks the audience through his performance on the BBC's Old Grey Whistle Test where, keen to make an impression, he jumped onto the amplifier of his guitarist Wild Willy Barrett only for the amp to fall with Otway crashing down onto the box raising the amp with his legs either side crushing his testicles in the process.
-This act of careless disregard for his own safety led to Otway's single Cor Baby That's Really Free reaching number 27 in the UK Singles Chart and a £250,000 recording contract with Polydor Records.
-Polydor A&R man Dennis Munday explains that Polydor also signed the Jam around the same time but only paid £6,000.
+Explaining his initial breakthrough, Otway recounts his appearance on the BBC's Old Grey Whistle Test, where, eager to make an impression, he jumped onto the amplifier of his guitarist, Wild Willy Barrett, only for the amp to topple, sending Otway crashing down and crushing his testicles.
+The performance propelled the single Cor Baby That's Really Free reaching number 27 in the UK Singles Chart and earned him a £250,000 recording contract with Polydor Records.
+Polydor A&R man Dennis Munday notes that the label signed the Jam around the same time for £6,000.

-Following the hit, Otway and various contemporaries explain how he becomes increasingly desperate for a follow-up hit and the ways in which he tried and failed to get back into the charts.
-From releasing three copies of his single Frightened and Scared without any vocals to only allowing people into a gig if they had purchased a copy of DK50/80 and how on both these occasions he was thwarted by the Musicians' Union.
-The film then goes on to explain how failure after failure leads to Otway writing his first autobiography Cor Baby That's Really Me: Rock and Roll's Greatest Failure and how this sees a resurrection of his career.
+Following the hit, Otway and various contemporaries describe how he grew increasingly desperate for a follow-up success and the ways he tried to return to the charts.
+He released three versions of his single Frightened and Scared without vocals and restricted entry to one gig to those who had purchased a copy of DK50/80; on both occasions the Musicians' Union thwarted him.
+Otway subsequently published his first autobiography, Cor Baby That's Really Me: Rock and Roll's Greatest Failure.